Texas Court Records

 - Using a minor for pornography content

-- the defendant was arrested but not charged.
+- They were arrested but not charged.

 Article 55.02 of the Texas Criminal Procedure provides the steps that an applicant needs to take for the expunction of a criminal record.